 With robotic-assisted surgery the patient can look forward to a shorter recovery, less chance of infection and less postoperative pain.

-All of Penn's urologic surgeons use their expertise to train urologists from across the country and around the world.
+Penn's urologic surgeons are some of the most experienced in the world, and use their expertise to train urologists from across the country.
+Our team includes:

 How Does it Work?